nickpegg/home/README.md

 # home.nickpegg.com

 This is a Django app that runs my home!
 And some aspects of my life, too.

 It's pretty sparse so far.

 ## What's Implemented

 * Brewhouse - What I'm brewing, what's on tap, planning, etc.
+* Weight Tracking - Pretty much for my own purposes.
+Snatches data from Withings.

 ## TODO

+* Temperature control/graphing
-* Reminders
+* Reminders/TODO list
 * Light control
     * Need to dust off some X10 code, install switches
-* Temperature control/graphing
-    * Need to buy a WiFi-enabled thermostat first

 ## Way-Future TODO